v0idzdev/fedora-ram-tweak/README.md

 # Fedora Ram Tweak
-This script disables some background services and installs a memory optimisation tool.
+This script disables some background services and installs an early OOM tool.
 I've also written an additional script you can run if your PC has the
 CPU of a toaster and the RAM capacity of a goldfish.

 This script removes some security services, and the GNOME software utility amongst others.
 Please do not use this unless you're looking for a last resort.
 I'm not responsible for anything that goes wrong, you know the risks.